Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-In this section we use the control on length-functions along WP geodesic segments from $\S$\ref{sec : itinerarywpgeod} and the pair of laminations/markings with prescribed list of subsurface coefficients from $\S$\ref{sec : preendinv} to provide examples of Weil-Petersson geodesics with certain behavior in the moduli space.
-For example divergent rays in the moduli space and closed geodesics in the thin part of moduli space.
+In this section we use the control on length-functions along WP geodesic segments from $\S$\ref{sec : itinerarywpgeod} and the pair of laminations or markings with prescribed list of subsurface coefficients from $\S$\ref{sec : preendinv} to construct examples of Weil-Petersson geodesics with certain behavior in the moduli space.
+For example divergent rays in the moduli space and closed geodesics in the thin part of the moduli space.
 We also provide a recurrence condition for WP geodesics in terms of ending laminations.
 Our results in this section can be considered as a kind of symbolic coding of WP geodesics.

-In \cite{dynwppww}, the authors construct WP geodesics which are dense in the moduli space when $\xi(S)=1$.
-Jeff Brock produces examples of divergent WP geodesic rays with minimal filling ending lamination in any complexity.
-Both constructions start with a piecewise geodesic in the Weil-Petersson completion of Teichm\"{u}ller space.
-Then applying high Dehn twists about curves in the multi-curves which determine the strata that the piecewise geodesic intersects manage to replace the piecewise geodesic with a piecewise geodesic in the completion of Teichm\"{u}ller space with arbitrary small exterior angles.
-Then using a kind of shadowing lemma perturb it to a single WP geodesic in the Teichm\"{u}ller space.
-In these examples the relation between the itinerary of the ray the end invariants and their associated subsurface coefficients is not explicit.
+In \cite{dynwppww} the authors construct WP geodesics which are dense in the moduli space when $\xi(S)=1$.
+Jeffery Brock \cite{brockcommunication} constructs divergent WP geodesic rays with minimal filling ending laminations.
+Both constructions start with a piecewise geodesic in the Weil-Petersson completion of the Teichm\"{u}ller space.
+Then applying high powers of Dehn twists about curves in the multi-curves which determine the strata that the piecewise geodesic intersects manage to replace the piecewise geodesic with a piecewise geodesic in the completion of the Teichm\"{u}ller space with arbitrary small exterior angles.
+Then using a variation of shadowing lemma perturb the piecewise geodesic to a single WP geodesic in the Teichm\"{u}ller space.
+In these constructions the relation between the itinerary of the ray and the end invariants and their associated subsurface coefficients is not explicit.

 These constructions are analogue of the ones for Teichm\"{u}ller geodesics.
 Cheung and Masur in \cite{cmdiv} give examples of divergent Teichm\"{u}ller geodesic rays with uniquely ergodic vertical lamination.
-Rafi using the control on length functions in terms of subsurface coefficients he developed along Teichm\"{u}ller geodesic constructs closed Teichm\"{u}ller geodesics staying in the thin part and divergent geodesic rays.
+Rafi constructs closed Teichm\"{u}ller geodesics staying in the thin part of the moduli space and divergent geodesic rays.
+Rafi uses the control on length-functions in terms of subsurface coefficients along Teichm\"{u}ller geodesics developed in \cite{rshteich} and \cite{rteichhyper}